 What Is the Immune System?

-However, our own cells also have surface proteins, and it’s important that the immune system does not work against them.
-Normally, the immune system has already learned at an earlier stage to identify these cells proteins as “self,” but when it identifies its own body as “non-self,” this is called an autoimmune reaction.
-(3)
+- “Self” substances are proteins on the surface of our own cells.
+Normally, the immune system has already learned at an earlier stage to identify these cell proteins as “self,” but when it identifies its own body as “non-self” and fights it, this is called an autoimmune reaction.

-The amazing thing about the immune system is that it’s constantly adapting and learning so that the body can fight against bacteria or viruses that change over time.
-There are two parts of the immune system — our innate immune system works as a general defense against pathogens and our adaptive immune system targets very specific pathogens that the body has already has contact with.
-These two immune systems complement each other in any reaction to a pathogen or harmful substance.
-(4)
+The amazing thing about the immune system is that it’s constantly adapting and learning so the body can fight against bacteria or viruses that change over time.
+There are two parts of the immune system:

 Immune System Diseases

 Before learning exactly how to boost your immune system, first understand that most immune disorders result from either an excessive immune response or an autoimmune attack.
 Disorders of the immune system include:

 - Allergies and Asthma: Allergies are a immune-mediated inflammatory response to normally harmless environmental substances known as allergens.
 The body overreacts to an allergen, causing an immune reaction and allergy symptoms.
 This can result in one or more allergic diseases, such as asthma, allergic rhinitis, atopic dermatitis and food allergies.

 - Immune Deficiency Diseases: An immune deficiency disease is when the immune system is missing one or more of its parts, and it reacts too slowly to a threat.
 Immune deficiency conditions, like HIV/AIDS and drug-induced immune deficiency, are due to a severe impairment of the immune system, which leads to infections that are sometimes life-threatening.